Tigers vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .167 with two doubles and a walk.
+- Devers enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .235 with a double and two walks.

 Devers Recent Games